iainonline/meshtastic_weather_works/README.md

 - **Real-time temperature** (°F) and humidity (%) from DHT22 sensor
 - **Signal strength** (SNR) and hop count display
 - **Message delivery confirmation** - Uses ACK/NAK system to verify delivery
+- **Automatic retry** - Retries pending messages after configurable timeout (default 60s)
 - **Heltec V3 LED feedback**:
   - 1 quick blink (0.5s) when message is sent
+  - Slow pulse (0.3s on, 0.7s off) while waiting for ACK
   - 3 long blinks (1s each) when ACK received
+  - 5 quick flashes (0.1s) on NAK
-  - LED off when NAK/no response
+  - LED off when no response
+- **Real-time ACK notifications** - See confirmation on screen when ACK arrives
 - **Compact status display** - Shows send time, ACK time, and SNR on sender
 - **CSV logging** with 7-day retention and node statistics
 - **Reports menu** to view nodes seen on the network